lior199707/zoo-project/README.md

 ### Clear All Button

-Deletes all the animals form the screen and from the information table
+Deletes all the animals from the screen and from the information table

 ### Food Button